A Brief History of Maine Maritime Academy

 In the post-war era, the program expanded from the original concept to a three-year course of study, and in 1960, to a four-year, Bachelor of Science degree program.
 In the 1960s and 70s, Rear Admiral Edward Rodgers, USMS, led a multi-million dollar development program culminating in full membership in the New England Association of Schools and Colleges.

-The Academy now offers two undergraduate degrees and nineteen academic courses of study in four maritime-related fields: engineering; international business and logistics; marine sciences; and marine transportation.
+The Academy now offers two undergraduate degrees and twenty-two academic courses of study in four maritime-related fields: engineering; international business and logistics; marine sciences; and marine transportation.
 The Graduate Studies program offers Master of Science degrees in global logistics and maritime management, international logistics management, and master’s & commander.
 Many Academy students prepare for careers as officers in the U.S. Merchant Marine and the U.S. armed forces.
 Some earn degrees in association with Bath Iron Works, in Bath, Maine or The Landing School in Arundel, Maine.
 The college is consistently ranked by US News and World Report as one of the top undergraduate engineering schools in the nation.
 In 2014 and 2015 Money Magazine ranked Maine Maritime Academy the #1 Public College in the U.S.

 Academic degrees and areas of study include:

 - Ship Design1